Political kidnapping: In Iran

+In Saudi Arabia

 On November 4, 2017, Lebanese prime minister Saad Hariri was allegedly kidnapped by Saudi authorities during a visit to the kingdom.
 Hariri appeared on live television and announced his resignation as a result of Iranian threats and Iran's export of "devastation and chaos".
 This unusual announcement was exceptionally surprising to many throughout the Middle East, especially since Hariri had never before expressed such harsh accusations towards Iran - though the Islamic Republic had been heavily involved in Lebanese politics for decades, namely by creating and continuously funding and supporting various organizations such as Hezbollah.

 It appears that the Saudi government attempted to use political kidnapping as a means to push the Lebanese state to take an aggressive stance vis à vis the Islamic Republic and to confront it directly, after years of avoiding direct action against Hezbollah terrorists who had effectively taken control over southern Lebanon.

 In Latin America

 Political kidnapping happened in Latin America before the 1970s, but it was then that the number of kidnappings accelerated.

 According to the New York Times, "So far this year [August 1970], there have been at least 18 successful or attempted kidnappings in Latin America.
 Among Latin Americans, the victims have included a former President of Argentina, the Foreign Minister of Guatemala and the former Foreign Minister of Colombia.
 Among foreigners, the victims have included ambassadors, consuls, labor, commercial and military attaches and even consultants with no governmental positions."
 Kidnappings were used as a tactic by urban guerrilla fighters.
 Stated goals included release of political prisoners, for ransom, embarrassment of officials, and straining ties between countries.